sirius5722/Commercial-reviews-analysis/README.md

 # Commercial-reviews-analysis With GUI
-The project is a Program that aims to Analyze customer reviews on online-bought products .
+The project is a Program that aims to Analyze customer reviews for online-bought products .
 And extract insights , word trends … etc. In order to help online sellers improve and understand their customer needs.
 ### With a Modern GUI using Tkinter .